 Azure deployment template

-Production-ready Bicep.
+Production-ready ARM template.
 One az deployment group create provisions everything.

 migration-report.md